flyteorg/flyteidl/protos/docs/admin/admin.rst

    "workflow_execution_id", ":ref:`ref_flyteidl.core.WorkflowExecutionIdentifier`", "", "Indicates the workflow execution to filter by."
    "limit", ":ref:`ref_uint32`", "", "Indicates the number of resources to be returned."
-   "token", ":ref:`ref_string`", "", "In the case of multiple pages of results, the, server-provided token can be used to fetch the next page in a query. +optional"
+   "token", ":ref:`ref_string`", "", "In the case of multiple pages of results, the, server-provided token can be used to fetch the next page in a query. &#43;optional"
    "filters", ":ref:`ref_string`", "", "Indicates a list of filters passed as string.
-More info on constructing filters : <Link> +optional"
+More info on constructing filters : &lt;Link&gt; &#43;optional"
-   "sort_by", ":ref:`ref_flyteidl.admin.Sort`", "", "Sort ordering. +optional"
+   "sort_by", ":ref:`ref_flyteidl.admin.Sort`", "", "Sort ordering. &#43;optional"
-   "unique_parent_id", ":ref:`ref_string`", "", "Unique identifier of the parent node in the execution +optional"
+   "unique_parent_id", ":ref:`ref_string`", "", "Unique identifier of the parent node in the execution &#43;optional"